Select Page

 Meeting point:

-at the castle's bus parking lot or in the entrance area at the ticket counters
+at the castle's bus parking lot or in the entrance area near the ticket counters

 Duration: